 Before you begin your travel, a travel authorization form must be completed and submitted through the TEM (Travel Expense Module) system.
-TAs can be created here, by clicking TEM-Prod.
-Login using your UA ID number and the numerical pin you use for UAOnline.
+TAs can be created online.
+Log in using your UA username and the numerical pin you use for UAOnline.

 TAs must be approved by the department (three days before the trip) before making any airline or conference-related reservations.
 Faculty members should send their travel requests to their faculty secretary to process a TA as a delegate.

-Find training videos and helpful information on using the TEM system here.
+Find training videos and helpful information and learn more about using the TEM system.
 Additional questions can be directed to Lake Nash.

 After travel is completed, an expense request must be created and submitted via the TEM system within 15 work days of travel completion, regardless if claiming any expenses.
 All receipts, conference agendas, approved TAs, etc. need to be submitted to your delegate or directly to Lake Nash to serve as back up to your expense report.
 ERs will not be approved without this back-up.
 For more information, check out the following resources: